yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Foreshadowing is hinting something that will happen in the future.
   * They usually happen in the beginning of the story or a chapter.
   * They set expectations about what will happen later on in the plot.
-* Dialogue shows that two or more characters are talking to each other and what is being said.
+* Dialogue shows that two or more characters are talking to each other and what's being said.
   * They can show the characters' personality, motives, and feelings more clearly.
 * Theme is the point or central message in a story and connects us with the characters and events.
   * By the end of the story, there should be a bigger message in mind about life and what it means to be human for the reader to connect to. (pride, jealousy, greed, fairness)